 Create an Excel Table Connected to Power BI

 This technique allows you to write a DAX Query and run that from within an Excel workbook table with a live connection back to an online Power BI Dataset.
-The example I am going to use in this article is to create the below table of Products by Colour with the total sales for each colour.
+The example I am going to use in this article about extracting tabular data from Power BI is to create the below table of Products by Colour with the total sales for each colour.
 I am using this as a demo to show you how to do it.
 If I actually wanted to build this table, I would frankly just use a pivot table.
 But it is the concept I want to show, not the outcome.

 - Create the connection to your PowerBI.com data source